 What we’ve seen in the building materials industry

-Manufacturers of building materials supplies regularly use rebates as a mechanism of maintaining their stated price, but incentivizing trading partners to purchase in higher volumes in order to get a retrospective discount.
+Manufacturers in the building materials industry regularly use rebates as a mechanism of maintaining their stated price, but incentivizing trading partners to purchase in higher volumes in order to get a retrospective discount.

 It’s common practice to see a trading agreement agreed with a standard price accompanied with rebates and other retrospective discounts which effectively lower the price of the products.
-When rebates are structured in tiers of incremental benefit, they can be used by suppliers to incentivize higher purchase volumes.
+When rebates are structured in tiers of incremental benefit, they can be used by suppliers in the building materials industry to incentivize higher purchase volumes.

 If your head office negotiates a rebate deal with a supplier for bathroom suites, it could look similar to the following: